David DeJesus: Los Angeles Angels of Anaheim

 On July 28, 2015, DeJesus was traded to the Los Angeles Angels of Anaheim for minor league pitcher Eduar Lopez.

 Retirement

-On March 22, 2017 DeJesus announced his retirement.
+On March 22, 2017, DeJesus announced his retirement.

 Personal life

 DeJesus was married to former high school art teacher and The Amazing Race 23 contestant Kim DeJesus (née Iliff).
 Together, they have a son named David Kingston DeJesus Jr. He goes by the name Kingston.
+The couple divorced in 2023.